chitvs/chitvs.github.io/content/blog/2024-10-10-automation.md

 This script can be enhanced to include error handling, advanced scheduling, and other features like moving files after posting.

-## Cloud Hosting: Taking Automation to the Next Level
+## Cloud Hosting: Empowering Automation

 Running automation scripts on your local machine can be limiting.
 You need to keep your computer running, and if something fails, it may go unnoticed.
 Cloud services like **GitHub Actions**, **Heroku**, and **AWS Lambda** eliminate these issues by providing always-on environments where your scripts can run on a schedule or trigger based on events.